 The M-Guard appliance is designed so that it has the necessary minimum of functionality on the appliance, with management functionality pushed externally.

 Audit and event recording is done with Syslog on a special management network interface.
-This can be easily visualized in demonstration setups.
+This includes an option for operation over TCP, including Reliable Event Logging Protocol (RELP).
+Use of Syslog can be easily shown using a GUI syslog tool in demonstration setups.
 In an operational setup, one of many syslog management systems can be used to record M-Guard activity and to alert system operators according to policy.

 Management is performed by M-Guard Console which is a Pure Java GUI.
 M-Guard Console communicates securely with the M-Guard Appliance using Secure Shell.
 M-Guard Console Provides a number of functions: